Blue Water (missile): Description

-This missile was 25 ft in length and weighed-in at 3,000 lb.
+This missile was 25 ft in length 610 mm diameter and weighed-in at 3,000 lb.
 The fuselage was cylindrical with a tapered nose, without the swelling required for previous large diameter nuclear warheads.
 The control surfaces were small and of typical English Electric form: four rear fins and four daggerboard shaped all-moving control surfaces at mid-length, indexed at 45° to the tail fins.
 Guidance was inertial and once aligned before launch, entirely autonomous in flight.

 The transporter erector launcher was a modified Bedford RL lorry.
 Additional launch equipment consisted of an early electronic computer, carried in a Land Rover, together with an alignment theodolite.
 Missiles were normally to be held under cover until a few minutes before launch, whereupon they would be moved to their launch position and the stabilising jacks beneath the lorry placed in position.
 These launch positions had been surveyed immediately beforehand, so as to be aligned directly at the target.

 Prior to launch, the launch computer was connected to the missile by an umbilical cable.
 The same theodolite was used to align the on-board gyroscopes before launch and the flight plan settings for the missile were downloaded to it.
 The launch control vehicle could then move on to prepare another launcher within the battery.
 Only immediately before launch was the missile raised on its launcher and then fired.
 Each missile required a remarkably small crew of two, not counting the battery survey team, to operate it.